Back to blog

 If you want an AI-Native CRM with zero data entry: SymbiozAI

-SymbiozAI is a European Salesforce alternative built on an AI-Native architecture — AI as infrastructure, not as feature.
+SymbiozAI is a European Salesforce alternative built on an AI-Native architecture: AI as infrastructure, not as an additional feature.

-Strengths: Zero manual data entry (automatic capture of emails, meetings, calls).
-38+ AI agents specialized in the commercial cycle.
-Living pipeline updated by signals, not by entry.
+Strengths: Zero manual data entry.
+Automatic capture of emails, meetings, and calls.
+17 active AI agents specialized in the commercial cycle: pipeline tracking, DISC contact profiling, deal momentum, customer health score, follow-up sequences, automated reporting.
 Conversational interface in French and English.
 100% European hosting (Frankfurt).
-Native GDPR compliance.
+Native GDPR and EU AI Act compliance.

-3-year TCO (10-rep team): On request — generally lower than Salesforce on total TCO (no high implementation costs).
+3-year TCO (10-rep team): On request.
+Generally lower than Salesforce on total TCO, with no high implementation costs.

 Data sovereignty: Maximum.
 100% EU infrastructure, data processed and stored in Europe.